jimm98y/SharpJaad/README.md

 var aacDecoder = new Decoder(decoderConfig);
 ```

-Create a output buffer for the result:
+Create an output buffer for the result:
 ```cs
 SampleBuffer buffer = new SampleBuffer();
 buffer.SetBigEndian(false);